RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5811/Quickstart/README.md

 #### Block Diagram

-In the RAK5811 module, as shown in Figure 1, the 0-5&nbsp;V input signal is connected to operational amplifier by the R1/R2 voltage divider.
+In the RAK5811 module, as shown in **Figure 1**, the 0-5&nbsp;V input signal is connected to the operational amplifier by the R1/R2 voltage divider.
 The operational amplifier output is routed to an analog input of the MCU to be digitalized by an internal ADC.

 <rk-img
   src="/assets/images/wisblock/rak5811/quickstart/rak5811-block-diagram.png"